Pavithra24-py/Rock_Paper_Scissors/README.md

 * used random integers to choose random numbers
 * used if function to check the rock paper and scissors conditions
 * used operators to compare player and computer operation
+# Index error
+* it will give index errors, so be careful on your code.